cynkra/constructive/cran-comments.md

+## Notes about version 1.3.0

+1.2.0 coudn't be installed on some systems, the C code needed fixing. + a few minor features and fixes.

 ## Notes about version 1.2.0

 Fixes and new features, compiled code also had to be adapted for R 4.5.
 All checks green AFAICT.